Barry Jones (baseball): Professional career

 His time with Montreal proved laborious.
-He pitched in 77 games (the most of his career and the most in the National League that year), pitching 88.2 innings while having a 4-9 record with a 3.35 ERA and 13 saves.
-On December 9, he was traded by the Expos to the Philadelphia Phillies for Darrin Fletcher and cash.
+He pitched in 77 games (the most of his career and the most in the National League that year), pitching 88.2 innings while having a mediocre 4–9 record with a 3.35 ERA and 13 saves.

+On December 9, he was traded by the Expos to the Philadelphia Phillies for catcher Darrin Fletcher and cash.

 His troubles did not cease with new scenery.
-He went 7-6 with two teams, but he had a 5.68 ERA with a WHIP of 1.722 while pitching 69.2 innings with one save.
-On August 8, he was granted his release by the Phillies, and he signed with the New York Mets six days later.
+He went 7–6 with two teams and had a high 5.68 ERA with a WHIP of 1.722 while pitching 69.2 innings with one save.

+On August 8, he was granted his release by the Phillies, then signed with the New York Mets six days later.

 After the season ended, he signed with the Chicago White Sox as a free agent.
 He appeared in just six games that year, allowing eight runs (one unearned).
 His last appearance was on May 22, going an inning while allowing two runs on two hits with two walks and a strikeout.
 He was granted his release by the Sox on June 4.